fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 {{< classic-dartpad >}}

-# Constructors in Dart
+## Constructors in Dart

-This tutorial is aimed at teaching you the basics of OOP in Dart.
+This section is aimed at teaching you the basics of OOP in Dart.

 We will look at how to specify constructors, methods and inheritance.
 You will also learn a bit about how Dart deals with nullability.

 Let's jump right into it.

-## Nullability
+### Nullability

 We can declare a class with positional parameters like this: